PeterWaher/IoTGateway/README.md

 IoTGateway
 ======================

 **IoTGateway** is a C# implementation of an IoT gateway.
-It is self contained, and includes all libraries and frameworks it needs to operate.
+It is self-contained, and includes all libraries and frameworks it needs to operate.
 You can install it by using the following [IoT Gateway Setup application](Executables/IoTGatewaySetup.exe?raw=true).
 Example applications also include binary downloads.